dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 ## No "+" on String

-A deeply contentious issue, Dart no longer allows using the "+" operator on strings.
+Dart no longer allows using the "+" operator on strings.
 So no more:

 {% highlight dart %}